The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Introduction

-In classical fluids, a dynamic crossover line dubbed the Frenkel line has recently been proposed to separate the rigid (liquid-like) and nonrigid (gas-like) regimes in the supercritical state.
-This line is defined with time-dependent dynamic quantities~\cite{bolmatov_frenkel_2015, pruteanu_frenkel_2021,trachenko_theory_2023} such as the onset of oscillations in the time-dependent velocity-velocity autocorrelation function~\cite{brazhkin_two_2012}.
-In the electronic fluid, we claim that an analog quantity identifies a crossover line in the supercritical state of the Mott transition between the Fermi liquid, and the pseudogap regime where various physical quantities reflect a reduction of the density of states near the Fermi level.
-The analogy with the classical fluids suggests to study the time-dependent current-current autocorrelation function.
+The Frenkel line in classical fluids is defined with time-dependent dynamic quantities~\cite{bolmatov_frenkel_2015, pruteanu_frenkel_2021,trachenko_theory_2023} such as the onset of oscillations in the time-dependent velocity-velocity autocorrelation function~\cite{brazhkin_two_2012}.
+In the electronic fluid, we claim that an analog quantity defines a crossover line between the Fermi liquid and the pseudogap in the supercritical regime of the Mott transition.
+The analogy with the classical fluids suggests studying the time-dependent current-current autocorrelation function.

-However, instead of directly computing the current-current correlation function, we focus on the optical conductivity, which is related to it through $\sigma_1(\omega) = \chi_{j_xj_x}''(\omega)/\omega$ and is more readily accessible experimentally.
-Here, we investigate the pseudogap to correlated Fermi liquid crossover rather than the rigid non-rigid crossover, hence an analogous but new criterion is needed to define the Frenkel line.
-We suggest that the Frenkel line is crossed when oscillations in the time-dependent Fourier transform of the frequency-dependent conductivity $\sigma_1(\omega)$ are sufficiently strong to lead to negative $\sigma_1(t)$.
+However, instead of directly computing the current-current correlation function $\chi_{jj}$, we focus on the real part of the optical conductivity, which is related to it through $\sigma_1(\omega) = \chi_{jj}''(\omega, \mathbf{q = 0})/\omega$ and is more readily accessible experimentally.
+Here, we investigate the crossover between pseudogap and correlated Fermi-liquid instead of the rigid non-rigid crossover; a new criterion is thus needed to define the Frenkel line.
+We suggest that the Frenkel line is crossed when oscillations in the time-dependent Fourier transform $\sigma_1(t)$ of the frequency-dependent conductivity $\sigma_1(\omega)$ are sufficiently strong to lead to negative $\sigma_1(t)$.

 Let us explain this.
-Recall that the time-dependent {\it retarded} conductivity $\sigma^R(t)$ is obtained simply from the Fourier transform of the complex frequency-dependent one.
+The time-dependent retarded conductivity $\sigma^R(t)$ is obtained simply from the Fourier transform of the frequency-dependent one (Eq.~(A1) of Appendix~A).
 It is related to the response of the electrical current to a time-dependent electric field through $j(t)=\int \sigma^R(t-t')E(t')dt'$.
-Since one can prove~(End Matter~\ref{sec:end_matter}) that $\sigma^R(t)=2\sigma_1(t)\Theta(t)$, where $\sigma_1(t)$ is the Fourier transform of the frequency-dependent observed real part of the optical conductivity, from now on we focus on $\sigma_1(t)$.
+Since one can prove~(Appendix~\ref{sec:FT}) that $\sigma^R(t)=2\sigma_1(t)\Theta(t)$, where $\sigma_1(t)$ is the Fourier transform of the experimentally measured frequency-dependent real part of the optical conductivity, $\sigma_1(\omega)$, from now on we focus on $\sigma_1(t)$.